Daily, genre-inspired writing prompts for authors, teachers, and journaling

 Currently Browsing: Journaling + Fiction

-“Courage is what it takes to stand up and speak, it’s also what it takes to sit down and listen.”Winston Churchill Journal prompt: Reflect on your previous journal entries and spend at least 20 minutes writing about a time you learned more by speaking than by listening.
-Fiction writing prompt: Write a scene in which your protagonist talk to disguise his/her fear.
+“Success is not final, failure is not fatal: it is the courage to continue that counts.”Winston Churchill Journal prompt: Reflect on your previous journal entries and spend at least 20 minutes writing about a situation in which your continued efforts counted.
+Fiction writing prompt: Write a scene in which your protagonist is encouraged by people s/he considered allies to give up.

 « Previous Entries Next Entries »